This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-I absolutely loved the ancient forest dwelling setting of the village and made me instantly want to crawl in one of the huts to spend the night beside the crackling fires and under the canopy of the trees.
+I absolutely loved the ancient forest dwelling scenery of the village and made me instantly want to crawl in one of the huts to spend the night beside the crackling bonfires and under the canopy of the trees.

-We discovered later on that you can actually have a Marae experience, staying the night in a traditional Maori communal sleeping house.
+We discovered later on that you can actually have an evening experience, staying the night in a traditional Maori communal sleeping house.
 Each sleeping house has been created with attention to detail to ensure an authentic experience.

 It is something I want to come back and do one day.